creighton/Bootcamp-062015/webcontent/Readme.md

   ```

   2. Next add `started`.
 It will accept the `starttime` so that the statement and the game stats are in sync.
 It will set the
   verb - `http://adlnet.gov/event/2015/xapibootcamp/verb/started` - to the statement, along with the start time.
+It also
+  generates a GUID for the new attempt.
+We can then save that in the context registration value, allowing us to link all of
+  statements for this attempt.
   ``` javascript
   // after getBase
   myXAPI.started = function (starttime) {